NOSY BE SPORTIVE LEMUR

 The basal metabolic rate of sportive lemurs is one of the lowest for any primate, an adaptation that allows them to conserve energy efficiently and that aids the digestion of toxic chemicals found in their fibrous diets.

-Sportive lemurs have been reported to occasionally re-ingest their own feces, possibly because it can still retain nutritive value post-digestion.
+Sportive lemurs have been reported to occasionally re-ingest their own feces, possibly because they can still retain nutritive value post-digestion.

 Sportive lemurs may be the smallest prosimians who rely on a strictly vegetarian and highly fibrous diet.